 Food packaging & wrappers

-Go Green: Buy in bulk; eat less processed foods
+Go Green: Buy in bulk, buy loose produce, eat less processed foods

 Cut down on packaging by buying refillable products or buying in bulk.
 Winco has a large selection of foods, candy, coffee, and pet food available in bulk.
 Take your own containers to a local bulk shop fill them with a variety of foods and personal care products.

-We could all stand to eat less processed foods and more fresh, home cooked meals and snacks.
+We could all stand to eat less processed foods and more fresh, home cooked meals and snacks, which I know is much easier said than done.

 Recycling food packaging